 A couple of months ago, at the very start of 2019, there was a social media trend called the #10YearChallenge.
-And in our digital vicinity, quite a lot of people jumped into this wagon trend, heck, you were probably part of it.
+And in our digital vicinity, quite a lot of people jumped into the trend wagon, and actually, for all we know you were probably part of it.

 But in case you already forgot about this one, since we are talking about social media and everything goes by pretty fast; the idea behind this trend was more than interesting as you showed your picture before and after 10 years, to the surprise of everyone around you or following you (or even yourself).